We have one employee will be joined shortly. He wants to opt out the gratuity as it is part of CTC. is it possible? Need your suggestion.

 From India, Hyderabad

-An employee who does not require gratuity but wants to get it included in the monthly package is one who has decided not to be with the organisation for five years.
-Don't under estimate such employees.
-They are very cleaver and will bargain that he does not require any gratuity but would like to get it included in the monthly allowances. he is sure that he is not going to be there in the company for long.
+An employee who does not require gratuity but wants to get it included in the monthly package is one who has decided not to be with the organization for five years.
+Don't underestimate such employees.
+They are very clever and will bargain that he does not require any gratuity but would like to get it included in the monthly allowances.
+He is sure that he is not going to be there in the company for long.
 And in case he completes the eligible period of five years, he knows that he will get gratuity without considering that he has already taken it on a monthly basis.
-My advise to HR persons is that you should not revise the salary and do not hire such persons who wants the gratuity to be included in the salary.
+My advice to HR persons is that you should not revise the salary and do not hire such persons who want the gratuity to be included in the salary.

 From India, Kannur